stevenktruong/math-website/data/classes/22w.32b.2/index.md

 I'm usually quick to respond to e-mails, so if you don't get a reply by the end of the day, feel free to send another one.
 Also, please address me as Steven.

+**If you want to ask about grades or anything about the assignments, please e-mail Koffi instead.**

 ## Announcements

 -   | 1/2/22 | Please fill out this [form](https://forms.gle/PRM9ba5AgKNtyFe3A) to help me schedule office hours.